 Procedures supporting these policies can be found on the NEPA/SEPA Guidance web page.
 The web page allows the reader to follow a step by step process for completing NEPA and SEPA documentation.
-The web page also includes a description of how agency roles to complete the NEPA/SEPA process are carried out.
+The web page also includes guidance on new NEPA/SEPA requirements, transportation funding rules, policy changes and a description of how agency roles to complete the NEPA/SEPA process are carried out.